LeleZhao-Econ/LeleZhao-Econ.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in the Department of Economics at Tulane University.
-My research interests lie in the fields of demography, health economics, and the economics of education.
+I am a Ph.D. candidate in the Department of Economics at Tulane University, with an expected graduation in May 2026.
+My research interests lie in demography, health economics, and education economics.

-I will be on the job market in Fall 2025.
+I am on the 2025-26 job market.

 You can find my CV [here](http://lelezhao-econ.github.io/files/CV.pdf).